ODIM-Project/PluginCiscoACI/README.md

    2. To identify the plugin Id of the added plugin, perform HTTP `GET` on each manager link in the response.
       The JSON response body for a plugin manager has `Name` as the plugin name.
       Example:
-      The JSON response body for the URP plugin manager has `Name` as `CiscoACI`.
+      The JSON response body for the Cisco ACI plugin manager has `Name` as `CiscoACI`.

       **Sample response**